All companies

 ModelPrice per hourUse case

-Streaming is billed by WebSocket session duration (idle time counts).
-Concurrency scales automatically at no additional fee.
+Streaming is billed by WebSocket session duration.
+Concurrency scales automatically at no additional fee (pay-as-you-go starting limit is 100 sessions/min, auto-scaling up 10% whenever utilization hits 70%).

 FeatureAdd-on pricingNotes